 Table: Income taxes and retirement accounts

 Making the wrong assumption about taxes can have a huge impact on accurately assessing what you’ll actually have to spend in retirement.
-The good news is that with Path we automatically detect your account types and project your other sources of income (such as Social Security) to make an estimate of your tax bill that includes federal and state income taxes.
+The good news is that Path automatically detects your account types and project your other sources of income (such as Social Security) to make an estimate of your tax bill that includes federal and state income taxes.
 We even take possible deductions into account to ensure the most accurate forecast.

 Even if you are only in your 30s or 40s it’s important to get an accurate view of your likely Social Security income and how it will affect your spending in retirement.
 We’ve previously written in detail about the surprising value of claiming Social Security at the correct time, but in short postponing Social Security a few years can have higher returns than most investments, even after adjusting for risk.
 Those returns will be higher if you have a higher life expectancy, since you’ll be able to collect benefits for a longer period of time.
-So in deciding the optimal age to claim your Social Security benefits it’s important weigh the trade-off in delaying because of the shorter period of time you’ll receive that benefit.
-With Path we make it easy by selecting the best age for you to claim social security so you can make the right call about what you need to save.
+So in deciding the optimal age to claim your Social Security benefits it’s important weight the trade-off in delaying because of the shorter period of time you’ll receive that benefit.
+We make it easy by selecting the best age for you to claim social security so you can make the right call about what you need to save.